 Dr. Barrett is currently doing research for a book on Interactive ePortfolios to be published online.
 She has been an adjunct faculty member for Seattle Pacific University, where she taught about Issues and Advances in Educational Technology.
 Her international consulting focuses on the integration of ePortfolios for Learning and Digital Storytelling in K-12 schools and higher education.
-She is also an Apple Distinguished Educator and a George Lucas Educational Foundation Faculty Associate.
+She is an Apple Distinguished Educator.

 In 2011, Dr. Barrett established the REAL ePortfolio Academy for K-12 teachers, providing online courses for individuals and assessment/planning support for K-12 institutions.